LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

 The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains pre-built applications for Linux and Windows.
+Linux has only the onefile-variant but Windows has both --onefile and --onedir variants.
+The reason for this is that Windows Defender sometimes falsely alarms on python code when packaged to --onefile by pyinstaller.
+If that is the case for you, then use the --onedir variant or just install the necessary dependecies and run the source code directly.

 As of writing, the application has been verified against Ubuntu 20.04 and Windows 10.
 Running the Sprint-O-Matic requires relatively modern PC due to its search algorithms that run in separate processes.